vatsal28/civic_vision/PRD.md

 - Only email and display name stored
 - Images processed via Gemini API, not stored on our servers
 - GDPR-compliant (delete on request)
+- Privacy Policy and Terms of Service available at `/privacy-policy` and `/terms-of-service`
+- Links to legal pages in authentication screen footer

 ---